 Internal ERM professionals meet regularly with the designated responsible persons to gather and review risk indicators and trends, and identify potential emerging facts that could impact Toronto Hydro and/or augment other risks.
-Such risk management processes and tools help Toronto Hydro prioritize its mitigation efforts as well as identify areas for improvement.
+Such risk management processes and tools help Toronto Hydro prioritize its mitigation efforts, strengthen its planning efforts, and identify areas for improvement.